sashreek1/beginAnsible/README.md

 TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
 Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.

 ## A simple TensorFlow script

+This is a simple python script using TensorFlow to multiply 2 tensorflow constan
 ```python
 import tensorflow as tf